XcalableMP/manual/en/nodes.rst

 An asterisk symbol can be used in the nodes construct to declare a dynamic node set.
 The program declares 1-dimensional dynamic node set p by using an asterisk symbol.
 The size of a dynamic node set is determined at runtime (at the beginning of the execution).
-For example, when the user runs the sample program with 3 XMP processes, the node set p will have 3 nodes.
+For example, when the user runs the sample program with 3 nodes, the node set p will have 3 nodes.

-The user also declare multi-dimensional dynamic nodes with an asterisk symbol.
+The user also can declare multi-dimensional dynamic nodes with an asterisk symbol.

 * XMP/C program